wolfdavo/SlashMD/README.md

 A Notion-style block editor for Markdown files.
 Write beautifully, store as plain Markdown.

+There is an interactive demo with a rough copy of the editor on [SlashMD](https://slashmd.dev)

 ## Why SlashMD?

 Markdown is powerful but editing raw syntax can be tedious.
 SlashMD gives you the best of both worlds: